Adaptive noise cancelling: Configuration and concept

-The adaptive noise canceller configuration diagram above shows the target signal s(t) present at the primary sensor and the interference or noise source n(t) and its manifestations n_{p}(t) and n_{r}(t) at the primary and reference sensors respectively.
+The adaptive noise canceller configuration diagram on this section shows the target signal s(t) present at the primary sensor and the interference or noise source n(t) and its manifestations n_{p}(t) and n_{r}(t) at the primary and reference sensors respectively.

 As n_{p}(t) and n_{r}(t) are the manifestations of the same interference source in different locations, these will usually differ significantly in an unpredictable fashion due to different transmission paths through the environment to the two sensors.
 So the reference n_{r}(t) cannot be used directly to cancel or reduce the interference corrupting the target signal n_{p}(t).
 It must first be appropriately processed before it can be used to minimise, by subtraction, the overall effect of the interference at the noise canceller output.

-An adaptive noise canceller is based on a self-optimising adaptive filter that has a variable transform function shaped by adjustable parameters called weights.
+An adaptive noise canceller is based on a self-optimising adaptive filter that has a variable transfer function shaped by adjustable parameters called weights.
 Using an iterative adaptive algorithm, the adaptive filter transforms the reference n_{r}(t) into an optimal estimate ñ_{p}(t) of the interference n_{p}(t) corrupting the target signal and cancelling the latter by subtraction, whilst leaving the target signal unchanged.
 So the output of the adaptive noise canceller shown above is:

-z(t) = s(t)+n_{p}(t)-ñ_{p}(t).
+$z(t) = s(t) + n_p(t) - \tilde{n}_p(t)$.

-The power of the adaptive noise cancelling approach stems from the fact that the algorithm driving the iterative adjustment of weights in an adaptive filter is a simple, fully automatic iterative process that relies only on an ongoing sequence of sampling measurements of the noise canceller output and the reference r(t) = n_{r}(t).
-For example, the LMS (Least Means Square) algorithm in the context of the usual tapped-delay-line digital adaptive filter (see below) leads to:
+The power of the adaptive noise-cancelling approach stems from the fact that the algorithm driving the iterative adjustment of weights in an adaptive filter is a simple, fully automatic iterative process that relies only on an ongoing stream of measurements of the noise canceller output and the reference r(t) = n_{r}(t).
+For example, the least-mean-squares (LMS) algorithm in the context of the usual tapped-delay-line digital adaptive filter (see below) leads to: